 Let me now get into the details of how to use a fly.

 The first step is to attach the reel to your rod.
 Remember to follow the specific manufacturer’s instructions.
-The bottom line is that the reel should slide onto the rod and lock in place.
+The bottom line is that the reel should slide onto the rod and lock it in place.

 Now get your fly backing and pull off some 100 feet or less, depending on your spool size and reel weight.
 The backing and the line should fill the arbor.
+If you need help picking a reel, check out our pick of the Best Fly Reel Under 100.
+It can help you find a quality fly fishing reel on a budget.

 The next step is to pull off about 3 feet of the fly line, and then tie the fly line to the fly backing using an Albright knot.
 Extend the line to some 100 feet and clip it.